loiskilberg/FinalProject/source/01_settingUpPhotoshop.rst

 #.
 From the *File* menu, select *New*.
 Set the *Width* to **3200px** (8") and the *Height* to **4200px** (10.5").
 Set the *Resolution* to **400 pixels/inch** and the *Color Mode* to **RGB Color**.

-.. note:: The reason for using a sheet size smaller than 8.5" x 11" is to avoid a situation where our printer shifts the backside of a two-sided piece of paper slightly.
+.. note:: We use a page size smaller than 8.5" x 11" to avoid our printer shifting the margins slightly, which would result in misalignment between printing on the front and back sides of the same sheet of paper.

-(Because at 300dpi Photoshop will round the pixels to a size we don't want.)
+.. note:: We use 400 pixels/inch instead of our usual 300 because otherwise we could not place our small individual files exactly on the pixels we want.)

 #.
 Gridlines: Edit> Preferences> Guides, Grid, & Slices..> Gridline every 1", Subdivisions 4, click OK.